Vidnava

 Vidnava (Weidenau, Widnawa) is a town in Jeseník District in the Olomouc Region of the Czech Republic.
 It has about 1,200 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

 Etymology

 The town's name is derived from the name of the Vidnavka River.
-The name of the river has its origin in vidět (i.e. "to see"), which was derived from the clear water through which it could be seen.
+The name of the river has its origin in vidět (i.e. 'to see'), which was derived from the clear water through which it could be seen.
 The town's name first appeared written as Wydna and Widna.
-The German name arose from the distortion of the Czech name, and the similarity with the word weide (i.e. "willow") is accidental.
+The German name arose from the Czech name and the similarity with the word weide (i.e. 'willow') is accidental.
 Nevertheless, the willow appeared on the coat of arms.

 Geography

 Vidnava is located about 16 km north of Jeseník and 86 km north of Olomouc, on the border with Poland.
-It lies in the Vidnava Lowland, on the right bank of the river Vidnavka.
+It lies in the Vidnava Lowland, on the right bank of the Vidnavka river.
+The highest point is at 309 m above sea level.

+In the northern part of the municipal territory is the Vidnavské mokřiny Nature Reserve.
+It has an area of 32.0 ha.
+The reason for the protection are peat and wetland meadows with endangered communities of Carex rostrata and Carex lasiocarpa, and other endangered plants and animals, especially the dusky large blue.